 - i) The IASB has issued several new standards and amendments which have been adopted by the Company.
-The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at February 28, 2017.
+Each of the new standards is effective for annual periods beginning on or after January 1, 2016.
+The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at May 31, 2017.
 The Company intends to adopt these standards and interpretations when they become effective.

-The following are the accounting standards issued but not effective as of February 28, 2017 that the Company believes could be significant.
+The following are the accounting standards issued but not effective as of May 31, 2017 that the Company believes could be significant.